iotaledger/wasp/documentation/distributed-algorithms/distributed-algorithms.typ

 }
 ```

+== `AckHandler` and `OwnHandler`

+TODO

 == Alternative implementation

-There is an experimental alternative implementation of GPA called
+There is an experimental alternative implementation of some of the distributed
+algorithms called
 #link("https://github.com/dessaya/wasp/tree/actors/packages/actors")[actors],
-in which the single-threaded and pseudo-functional design principles are lifted,
+in which the single-threaded and pseudo-functional design principles of GPA are
-and the algorithms are implemented using Go's concurrency primitives such as
+lifted, and the algorithms are implemented using Go's concurrency primitives
-goroutines and channels.
-As a result, the code tends to be more straightforward
+such as goroutines and channels.
+As a result, the code tends to be more
-and easier to read.
-The Consensus protocol and all its subcomponents are
+straightforward and easier to read.
+The Consensus protocol and all its
-implemented using actors, although it has not been thoroughly tested and so it
+subcomponents are implemented using actors, although it has not been thoroughly
-is currently unsuitable for production use.
+tested and so it is currently unsuitable for production use.

 = `Chains` and `chainNodeImpl`